Ontotext-AD/recommend-pub-docs/_v2_0_0-docs/es-backups-api.md

 GET /backups/scheduler/default
 `

-The response looks like this:
+The response looks like the following:

 <pre><code>
 {